Did you know that Paleo wine is hard to come by?

 If you are mindful about sugar consumption, you can simply look at the ingredients and nutritional label of whatever you consume to see how much is there.
 But not when it comes to sugar in wine.

 The wine industry has spent millions of dollars lobbying to keep contents labeling off of wine.
 Wine is the only major food group without a contents label.
 (That’s because they do not want you to know what’s in it!)

 Reading Food Labels

 We’ve all become increasingly more conscious of what’s in our food.
 We celebrate grass-fed meat, wild caught fish, and organically-grown vegetables because they are pure, clean, and healthy.
 Shouldn’t we also demand the same from what we drink?

 But without labeling, how do you know what you’re really drinking?

 It turns out most wines are filled with substances you would never choose to drink, including hidden sugar.
-The stuff is called hidden sugar in wine because you can’t always taste it.
-Because of the underlying acid in most wines, it likely still contains sugar… even when you can’t taste it.
-The additives and toxins certainly don’t help.
+We’re saying it’s hidden sugar in wine because you can’t always taste it.
+This is thanks to the underlying acid in most wines, which covers up the sweet flavor of sugar.
+Not to mention the toxins and additives that help mute the sweetness, too.

 The Dirty Dark Secrets of Wine

 Wine has been consumed for over 8,000 years and it’s played an important role in shaping art, culture, and religion.